LINGUAE CELTICAE

 Volume 4: Iar Thuath Chataibh (Northwest Sutherland)

 This volume is dedicated to the communities on the thinly populated north-west coast of Scotland.
 Historically this part of Sutherland had a strong Gaelic tradition.
 However, the language suffered substantially by official neglect and an ignorant education policy of the former county council.
-Today the general conclusions may be drawn as follows: Northwest Sutherland can no longer be seen as a Gaelic-speaking community in a strict sense as even the generation born before World War I is passing away.
+Today the general conclusions may be drawn as follows: Northwest Sutherland can no longer be seen as a Gaelic-speaking community in a strict sense as even the generation born before World War II is passing away.
 The situation of Gaelic in the whole area is depressingly worrying.
-The only encouraging features are the developments in the communities of Melness and Tongue on the north coast with a number of commendable cultural activities and Gaelic medium education in the local primary school.
+The only encouraging features are the developments in the communities of Melvich and Bettyhill on the north coast with several commendable cultural activities and Gaelic education in the local primary and secondary schools.
+In the remaining areas the situation looks bleak, indeed.

-The second edition of this report can be downloaded here (445 KB) in pdf format.
+The third edition of this report can be downloaded here (1.807 KB) in pdf format.

 Volume 5: Uibhist a Tuath (North Uist)

-The island of North Uist lies in the centre of the Outer Hebrides and has the southernmost Protestant community in the island chain.
-The investigations underline that North Uist is still a community with high incidence of Gaelic-speaking.
-Intergenerational language viability is healthier than in the island group as a whole but it is nevertheless not totally secured.
-Strongholds of the language are more or less confined to the northerly communities like Port nan Long and Paible.
-Language retreat is strongest on the island of Berneray and in and around the main township and ferryport of Lochmaddy.
-In order to prevent further decline in language use intensive improvements especially in the educational sector have to be accomplished regarding pre-school and primary school education.
+The investigations focussing on this part of the Outer Hebrides underline that North Uist is still a community with high incidence of Gaelic-speaking.
+Intergenerational language viability is healthier than in the island group, but it is nevertheless not totally secured.
+Strongholds of the language are confined to the westerly communities.
+Language retreat is strongest on the island of Berneray and in and around Lochmaddy.
+To prevent further decline in language use, intensive improvements especially regarding pre-school and primary school education must be accomplished.

-The second edition of this report can be downloaded here (438 KB) in pdf format.
+The third edition of this report can be downloaded here (910 KB) in pdf format.

 Baile Mhàrtainn (Balemartine) on the Atlantic side of Uibhist a Tuath (North Uist)